Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 ### Run a local DA layer instance
 This setup works with an in-memory DA that is easy to set up for testing purposes.
-Check [here](./README_CELESTIA.md) if you want to run with dockerized local celestia

 ### Start the Rollup Full Node
 1. Switch to the `examples/demo-rollup` and compile the application: